oneeve8/kobble-data/content/Tutorial2.md

 When the recipient follows you,

-They can simply drag and drop any channel or track links that you shared into their own Kobble tree.
+They can simply drag and drop any channel or track links that you shared into their own Kobble tree if they want to.

 You can continually add new channels and tracks to your own *Follow Me* Markdown file, and your recipients will always have your latest updates.